 Legacy logistics platform modernization for a global Tier 1 manufacturer

 The solution provided by the N-iX team is a complex yet comprehensive logistics management system that combines the capabilities of Big Data, IoT, AT, and ERP.
-We have also created a multiplatform mobile app that utilized the capabilities of Computer Vision, NLP, and OCR for convenient document processing.
+We have also created a multiplatform mobile app that utilizes the capabilities of computer vision, NLP, and OCR for convenient document processing.
 Our team has redeveloped the legacy platform and introduced microservice architecture and cloud-native infrastructure.

 To wrap things up, let us return to the benefits of software modernization and see what you get from it.
 Naturally, the benefits of software product modernization services would reveal themselves depending on what prerequisites you start off with.
 The goal of modernization is to solve ongoing problems and give your business a fighting chance in the ever-fiercer competition on the market.